Shur Creative Partners / Hasbro Intelligence Brief

 Short-term cash · highest-speed yes

-Easy-Bake is one of the few core brands Hasbro still owns outright.
-It was historically one of their strongest marketing programs.
+Easy-Bake is one of the few core brands Hasbro still owns outright, and once one of their strongest marketing programs.
 It currently ships with, in Limore’s words, horrible ingredient packs and no creator integration.
-The cultural moment — celebrity-chef formats, kid food creators, TikTok cooking virality — is built for this brand and Hasbro is not exploiting it.
+The cultural moment of celebrity-chef formats, kid food creators, and TikTok cooking virality is built for this brand, and Hasbro is leaving it on the table.

 You could turn that into a quarter-billion-dollar brand in like six to eight months.
 Kevin Mowrer · call at 1:35:40